 Mazawattee was the highest selling brand of tea in the world.

-John Boon Densham (1815 – 1886) was a Plymouth chemist who moved to Croydon in the 1860s.
-With a Mr C Lees he formed Lees & Densham, wholesale tea dealers at Philpott Lane, where the bulk of Britain’s tea auctions took place.
+John Boon Densham (1815 – 1886) was a Plymouth chemist.
+He relocated to Croydon in the 1860s.
+With a Mr C Lees he entered the wholesale tea business to form Lees & Densham.
+The business was based at Philpott Lane, where the bulk of Britain’s tea auctions took place.

-Lees divested his stake in 1870 and the firm began trading as John Densham & Sons.
+Lees divested his stake in 1870.
+Densham’s three sons entered the business, and the firm began trading as John Densham & Sons.
 With premises at Eastcheap in London, the firm grew to become a sizeable concern.
 By the 1880s they had also established a warehouse in Manchester.